 According to Kuspit, then, the suspension of our relations with art, by the removal of text and context, enables the viewer to be in a position of freedom within which to explore and experience, in an unrestricted manner, the outcomes of Still’s “invitations to, and emblems of, an open horizon” as presented before them without being constrained by the four walls of dogma, authority, tradition, and words.
 Still, therefore, paints an inviting contemplative space where a viewer can release themselves from the burden of their history, culture, and even language, to sneak a glimpse perhaps, of something deeper, something fleeting and untouchable, but yet very much needed if we are to live beyond the level of mere conformity and the mundane.

 One cannot but help think that Levinas would have approved if he ever considered Still’s works or thoughts.

-- Levinas, E., ‘Ethics as First Philosophy’ included in The Continental Philosophy Reader.
+- Levinas, E. ‘Ethics as First Philosophy,’ reproduced in The Continental Philosophy Reader.
 Edited by Richard Kearney and Mara Rainwater, Routledge, London, 1996.
 133.